mikkokotola/webcodingforbeginners/README.md

 }
 ```

-And then modify the line where we attach a callback function to the event listener (remember, this just tells the event listener which function to call when someone click the button).
+And then modify the line where we attach a callback function to the event listener (remember, this just tells the event listener which function to call when someone clicks the button).
 Change the `logCountryCode` on that line to `fetchData`.

 Try it out by entering *FIN* and pressing the button.